 The overall curriculum course structure facilitates a smooth transition from primary to secondary school for Year 7 students and maximises stability and pastoral care for both Year 7, 8 and 9 students.

-Book lists and Contributions and Charges
+Resource lists and Contributions and Charges

 Contributions and Charges

 Parents are requested to pay school contributions and charges before students commence classes.

 School contributions and charges apply to all students from Years 7 to 12.
 These contributions and charges cover basic supplies required in subjects for student use.
 Throughout the year, students will be provided with materials as part of classroom lessons.

 Contributions and charges enable the school to deliver and enrich the basic curriculum, thus allowing students full benefit from the compulsory charges paid.
 Failure to make these payments reduces the resources that each learning area can provide to students.

 When students select courses where considerable expenditure are incurred, additional charges will apply.
 This may cover items such as travel, venue hire, consumables and models retained by the student.
 A student may be required to re-select a less expensive option if a parent does not pay the charges for high cost optimal subjects.